 Students must satisfactorily complete Units 1 & 2 English Language before undertaking Units 3 & 4.
+Students undertaking Units 1 & 2 English Language may also choose to study Units 1 & 2 English.

 Unit 3: Language variation and social purpose

 The focus of this unit is English language in the Australian social setting, along a continuum of informal and formal registers.
 Language is a means of social interaction where we communicate information, ideas, attitudes, prejudices and ideological stances through written and spoken texts.
 Students examine the stylistic features of formal and informal language in both spoken and written modes.
 How texts are influenced by the situational and cultural contexts in which they occur is considered.
 Students examine how function, field, mode, setting and the relationships between participants all contribute to a person's language choice, as do the values, attitudes and beliefs held by participants and the wider community.